AI-RESEARCH-GROUP/Pytorch-UNet-2/README.md

 ## Usage
 **Note : Use Python 3**

+Download pretrained network for noisy microarray images from [here](http://wix.to/2cAQBBA) Unzip it (CP67.zip) in same folder.
+It should be now CP67.pth Use checkoutput.py program to check output on your images.

+For training on your images use train2.py.
+For training, program assumes input image size 512 x 512 which is broken by program into 128 x 128 for training.

+There is no limitation of image size on testing/predicting/checking output.
 ### Prediction

 You can easily test the output masks on your images via the CLI.